Breath of Fire

 All three types of breathing are rapid and intensive.

-“Breath of fire” is an inhaling and exhaling exercise using the diaphragm to push out the air from the lower part of the lungs (abdomen).
+“Breath of fire” is an inhaling and exhaling exercise using the diaphragm to forcefully push out the air from the lower part of the lungs (abdomen).
 It is a stomach breathing, where the diaphragm is use to expel air from the abdomen, exhaling.
-Inhaling occurs by means of inertia, that is releasing the diaphragm muscle tension.
+Inhaling occurs passively (inertia), by releasing the diaphragm muscle tension.

 “Belly pumping” is a retention exercise.
 After maximum air is expelled from the lungs, the diaphragm muscles are used to push the stomach forward and backward rapidly, while holding the breath.